 Fort Myers Beach (Hotel Prices & Photos)

 Fort Myers Beach has the perfect combination of sun-kissed beaches and historic landmarks, family-friendly attractions and natural landscapes.
 Dig your toes in this picturesque stretch of beach and soak up the sunshine, or kick your vacation up a notch with an adventurous day of parasailing and kayaking.
 Its small-town charm is seen through its cottages and beachfront properties, while nature lovers will want to visit Calusa Nature Center and Planetarium to see bald eagles, hawks and owls.

 Venice (Hotel Prices & Photos)

-Venice has a lot to offer in the way of water sports, fishing and boating, but this small town is famous for something entirely different.
+Venice is an underrated Gulf destination in Florida, offering plenty of opportunities to enjoy water sports, fishing and boating, but this small town is famous for something entirely different.
 Take a walk along its shores and discover unique souvenirs, a collection of fossilized shark’s teeth that have washed up on its pearly white beaches.
 Afterwards, explore the historic downtown area and admire the beautiful architecture, browse through the boutiques and dine at local seafood restaurants.